michellevit/Production-Planner/README.txt

 3. First-Time Setup
 4. Preparing To Run In Development
 5. Preparing To Deploy In Production
-6. How To Use The Program
+6. How To Start The Program
 7. How To Use The Program
 8. How To Backup The Database (+ Restore)
 9. How To Clear The Database